Nexmo/station/_documentation/concepts/guides/signing-messages.md

 > Contact support to enable message signing on your account: support@nexmo.com

-The code example below shows how to verify a signature for an incoming SMS message.
+The code example below shows how to verify a signature for an incoming SMS message, using the `sig` parameter in the query string.

 ```code_snippets
 source: '_examples/concepts/guides/verify-signed-sms'
 ```
+> **Note**: A `POST` request can potentially include query string data too.
+Sending both `POST` and query string data is unsupported in the SMS API and the results might be unexpected.

 ## Manually generate a signature